zeshanrajput/6we1sttaste/README.md

 * Other image credits are to the Shadowrun Core Rule Book.

 Note: I will continue to work on attributing images and crediting appropriately.
 If for any reason you'd like an image you own removed, please let me know.

+# Safety Tools
+There is a handout in the world with a Safety Preamble based on tools from the [TTRPG Safety Toolkit](https://drive.google.com/drive/folders/114jRmhzBpdqkAlhmveis0nmW73qkAZCj).
+Please edit or delete this handout as fits your session.

 # License
 * GNU GPL v3.
 See the LICENSE file for detail.
 * Modules are CC v3.
 [See the Creative Commons](https://creativecommons.org/licenses/by/3.0/) for detail.